broadinstitute/qbsub/README.md

 wrapper script sent to qsub, in the same order as locally loaded.
 This can be disabled with `--nouse`.

+The convenience argument -n for number of processors will automatically set the multicore arguments `-pe $QSUB_PE n -binding linear:n`.

+The `--profile` option will prepend your job logs with host information before job execution and append resource utilization data at the conclusion of your job.
+This is useful to keep track of things like cpu utilization and maximum memory used during the course of the job.

 Use `--verbose` to see the qsub command and accompanying wrapper script.

 All other arguments are passed through to qsub.